pocketix/pocketixng/README.md

 See the [LICENSE](LICENSE) file for full details.

 ## **Roadmap**
-- 🧩 Integration examples for popular smart home platforms
 - 📦 Library distribution for embedding in other apps
 - 🧪 Enhanced testing and usability improvements